PeakWarranty/21-Day-Checklist/README.md

                     }
                 });

-                if (!hasIssue) {
+                // 4.
+CHECK IF THERE ARE ANY ISSUES REPORTED if (!hasIssue) {
-                    statusDiv.classList.remove('hidden', 'bg-blue-100', 'text-blue-800', 'bg-red-100', 'text-red-800');
+                    statusDiv.classList.remove('hidden', 'bg-blue-100', 'text-blue-800', 'bg-green-100', 'text-green-800');
                     statusDiv.classList.add('bg-red-100', 'text-red-800');
-                    statusDiv.innerHTML = '<strong>Submission Error:</strong> Please mark at least one item as an issue, or ensure all required contact fields are filled.';
+                    statusDiv.innerHTML = '<strong>Submission Error:</strong> All items are marked OK.
+Please mark at least one item as an **Issue** if you wish to proceed with a warranty request.';
                     submitBtn.disabled = false;
                     return;
                 }